BYLAWS AS AMENDED

 Number and Tenure

 4.02a The number of Directors shall be seven (7).
 At each Annual Meeting there shall be an election of Directors to fill any Director’s term that has expired.
 Notice of the election of Directors of the Corporation stating the place, day and hour shall be hand delivered or mailed to each member entitled to vote at such meeting not less than thirty (30) nor more than fifty (50) days before the date of such election.
 The normal term of office shall be two (2) years.
 At subsequent Annual Meetings, expiring terms of Director positions shall be filled by election at the Annual Meeting, and new Directors shall serve for a term of two (2) years.
 No Director shall serve for more than two (2) consecutive elected terms.
 Vacancies of the Board of Directors of the Corporation, occasioned by death, illness, resignation, removal or disqualification, or any other valid reason, shall be filled by a majority vote of the remaining Directors.
-Such appointment shall continue until a successor is duly elected at the next Annual Meeting.
+Such appointment shall continue until the end of the term of the position being filled.

 Every Director-elect of the Corporation, before he or she enters upon the duties of his or her office, shall take and subscribe the following oath or affirmation.